Mikasa – On-trend, intimate hotel that achieves minimalist hippy-chic.

 Mikasa – Local Transport

-- Walking: It’s a picturesque 25-minute walk (1.5 miles, 7-minute drive) around the harbor to get into town.
+- Walking: It’s a picturesque 25-minute walk (1.5 miles) around the harbor to get into town.
 Hiring scooters or bikes can be a great way of getting around.
 If you decide to drive in, park on the edge of town as much of the Old Town is pedestrianized.

-- Bus: The #10 bus to the airport is quick (takes 20-30 minutes) or regular (every 15-30 minutes), and stops relatively close, outside the Club Nautico (1 mile, a 21-minute walk from the hotel or a 5-minute taxi ride).
-Buses to other parts of the island can be hailed on Avenida de Sant Joan de Labritja, near Pacha (1 mile, 22-minute walk).
-There’s also the all-important Discobus that will get you between clubs and cities at night during high season (it, of course, stops at Pacha, a 14-minute walk or 0.7 mile from the hotel).
+- Bus: The #10 bus to the airport is quick (takes 20-30 minutes) or regular (every 15-30 minutes), and stops relatively close, outside the Club Nautico (1 mile).
+Buses to other parts of the island can be hailed on Avenida de Sant Joan de Labritja, near Pacha (1 mile).
+There’s also the all-important Discobus that will get you between clubs and cities at night during high season (it, of course, stops at Pacha, a 15-minute walk or 0.7 mile from the hotel).
 There is a bus (#12B) that goes right from Marina Botafoch into the center of Eivissa (every 1-2 hours, timetable).